AnnulusGames/MagicTween/README.md

 ## Experimental Features

 The `MagicTween.Experimental` namespace contains features that are currently under development.
 These features are available for use but come with no guarantees, and there may be breaking changes without notice.

+## Known Issues

+### Performance Drop in the Editor

+ECS performs numerous checks to enhance safety, which leads to decreased performance within the editor.
+This performance degradation is particularly noticeable when creating Tweens and, in some cases, can result in processing times several times longer than usual.

+It's important to note that these safety checks are disabled in the build, so performance measurements should always be conducted in the build environment.

+### Performance Drop in WebGL

+While it's possible to use ECS in WebGL, limitations in WebGL's specifications, such as the absence of multi-threading and SIMD, disable optimizations like the Job System and Burst.
+ECS achieves its high performance through the Job System and Burst, making performance degradation unavoidable in WebGL (hence, there are few advantages to using ECS on WebGL currently).

+Magic Tween optimizes the calculation part of Tweens using the Job System and Burst.
+Therefore, on WebGL, performance suffers for the reasons mentioned above.
+While these effects are typically not noticeable, please be mindful of this when creating a large number of Tweens.

 ## License